IDMNYU/DM1123-VFS-FA15-DUFF/dm1123vfs_projects_logo.md

 * It could also be a redesign of an existing personal logo.
 If so, please post the original logo as well

 #### LOGO 2nd Draft
-* Post to your wordpress
+* Post to your tumblr or wordpress
-* as a gallery
-  * New Post -> Add Media -> Create Gallery
-  * (OPTIONAL NOT REQUIRED)lightbox functionality via wordpress lightbox plugin of your choice
-* Category: logo2
 * Add the name of your personal brand, along with a very brief description (1 to 2 sentences max) of what your logo is for to your wordpress post
 * **At least 5 different variations of logo** iterations in grayscale (black & white) or color based on each version selected in the previous class crit.
 * One logo per letter dimensions ( 8 1/2 x 11) for a total of at least 5 images